 The After Sales department has a knack for taking waterslides from dull and lacklustre to shining, shimmering, and splendid.
 From waterslide and water ride refurbishments and repairs, to a complete AquaPlay theming overhaul, After Sales is often known as the “Extreme Makeover” department of WhiteWater.

-Among one of its five employees, that produce transformative results, is Katrina Kalashnikova, a friendly and confident force often seen zipping around the office.
+Among one of its eight employees, that produce transformative results, is Katrina Kalashnikova, a friendly and confident force often seen zipping around the office.
 Katrina has worked at WhiteWater for almost three years and is a Senior Project Manager for After Sales.

 Since joining WhiteWater, Katrina has managed projects for top clients such as SeaWorld Orlando and Disney Cruise Line.
 We wanted to share with you a little bit about Katrina and how she became the incredibly-organized Project Manager she is today: